thosgood/this-weeks-finds/markdown/251-300/week287.md

 So, let's focus our attention on functions on |Sing(X)| that when restricted to any simplex give polynomials with rational coefficients.
 This is a commutative algebra over the *rational* numbers.
-Call it A. We can copy our previous construction of Ω(A) but now working with rational numbers instead of reals.
+Call it A. We can copy our previous construction of \Omega(A) but now working with rational numbers instead of reals.
 Let's call guys in here "rational differential forms".